How to Measure Your Body for Clothing

-While most people looking for fresh new garments still prefer traditional retail stores, data shows that some 30% are used to buying their clothes online.
+Data shows that even before the worldwide pandemic, around 30% of consumers used to buy their clothes online.
 Hassle-free shopping at the comfort of your own home, saved time, and more competitive pricing are just a couple of reasons why individuals switch to online businesses.

-That’s why it’s more important now than ever to know your body measurements, and we are here to give you some guidance.
+That’s why it’s more important now than ever to not only know your body measurements but also how to measure clothes.
+Lucky you - we are here to give you some guidance!

 - Use a cloth tape measure for maximum accuracy.

 - Make sure the tape is level and neither too tight nor too loose.